 }

-This is all the code needed to create these resources.
+This is all the code needed to create these resources: a database and a XS virtual warehouse.

 To set up the project to run Terraform, you first need to initialize the project.

-Run the following from a shell in your project folder:
+Run the following from a terminal in your project folder:

 $ terraform init